-In recent years, however, mail has begun to decline, prompting these two enterprises to shift away from what they’ve done for centuries and move into the parcel delivery market, thereby changing the technology they use, transforming the way they work, and altering the mindset with which they work.
+In recent years, however, mail has begun to decline, prompting these two logistics enterprises to shift away from what they’ve done for centuries and move into the parcel delivery market.
+The move meant changing the technology they use, transforming the way they work, and altering the mindset with which they work.
 All while doing this at massive scale.

-Gerrie de Jonge, CIO of PostNL, and Anik Dubreuil, CIO of Canada Post, used low-code development to not only update legacy systems but change mindsets too across their companies to successfully enter a new competitive market and continue to connect people.
+Gerrie de Jonge, CIO of PostNL, and Anik Dubreuil, CIO of Canada Post, used low-code development to not only update legacy systems and change mindsets across their companies.
+The digital transformations were successful for both enterprises—allowing them enter a new competitive market and continue to connect people.

 Return to sender

 In the past, when Canada Post experienced financial challenges, an easy fix was the price increase on stamps.
-The cost of a stamp to mail a letter went up, and the problem was quickly solved.
+The cost of a stamp to mail a letter went up, which quickly solved the problem.